clean-route/go-backend/README.md

 # CleanRoute Backend
 This is the backend repository of CleanRoute application.
 The parent repo can be found [here](https://github.com/sadityakumar9211/clean-route).

->> Please use GITBASH for as Terminal for typing your commands.
+>> Please use bash/zsh shell for typing commands.
+Windows users please use GitBash for this purpose.

 ### IMPORTANT
 Before you begin with frontend setup: Make sure you've completed the backend setup and the server is up and running.